MuhammadBinNauman/Intro-to-IM/June16_Arduino_IO/README.md

 Forgot to use a resistor with one of the LED's caused it to explode

+The circuit schematic was hard because of the symbols for some things but I think I got it right

 #### Helpful Source

 Sparkfun has a youtube channel that does tutorials